 Application(s) of use: Most firearms

-Definition: In the simplest terms, it means to adjust your sights so when you aim at the target, the bullet will impact where you aimed at a specific distance.
+Definition: In the simplest terms, it means to adjust your sights so that when you aim at the target, the bullet will impact where you aimed at a specific distance.
 It’s the point where the line of sight and trajectory intersect at a specific distance.

 Why it Matters: So you can hit what you aim at.
 Plain and simple.
 There’s more or less wiggle room depending on which firearm you’re shooting and at what distance.